Am I Entitled to an Expedited Decision?

 How You Can Help Us

 - The SSA must make available to us the file that it has assembled for your case.

-If you have questions, please contact us.
+If you have questions about the issues discussed above or other SSD-related issues, please contact us.